 Do not take vitamin A and D supplements.
 Both are used in prescription medications in high doses.
-You won't be able to get the same results from a supplement.
 Also, taking a supplement with your prescription medication could be dangerous if you get too much of these vitamins.

 Few studies have examined the effectiveness of specific homeopathic remedies.
-Professional homeopaths, however, may recommend one or more of the following treatments for psoriasis based on their knowledge and clinical experience.
+However, professional homeopaths may recommend one or more of the following treatments for psoriasis based on their knowledge and clinical experience.
 Before prescribing a remedy, homeopaths take into account a person's constitutional type -- your physical, emotional, and intellectual makeup.
 An experienced homeopath assesses all of these factors when determining the most appropriate remedy for a particular individual.

 Acupuncture may help some people with psoriasis, although the evidence isn't clear.

-See your health care provider regularly until your psoriasis is under control.
+See your doctor regularly until your psoriasis is under control.

 Psoriasis may increase the risk of heart attack.
+Studies also show that people with psoriasis are at increased risk of developing psychiatric disorders, including depression and anxiety, compared to unaffected individuals.
 Check with your doctor for follow up.